nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 ## Beta 2.0.0 ##
 Following stakeholder feedback, this implementation guidance has been updated as follows:

+- **Admission Details** - Patient Location clarified to use CareConnect-DCH-Location-1.type.text
 - **Birth Details** - Location of Birth changed to Required
 - **Blood Spot Card Received** - All items changed to Mandatory
 - **Conditions** - Added item Condition end date